-Platform-specific applications, are known for being incredibly rich and reliable.
+Platform-specific applications are known for being incredibly rich and reliable.
 They're ever-present, on home screens, docks, and taskbars.
 They work regardless of network connection.
 They launch in their own standalone experience.
-They can read and write files from the local file system, access hardware connected via USB, serial or bluetooth, and even interact with data stored on your device, like contacts and calendar events.
-In these applications, you can do things like take pictures, see playing songs listed on the home screen, or control song playback while in another app.
+They can read and write files from the local file system, access hardware connected via USB, serial port, or bluetooth, and even interact with data stored on your device, such as contacts and calendar events.
+In these applications, you can do things such as take pictures, see playing songs listed on the home screen, or control song playback while in another app.
 Platform-specific applications feel like part of the device they run on.

 If you think about platform-specific apps and web apps in terms of capabilities and reach, platform-specific apps represent the best of capabilities whereas web apps represent the best of reach.
 So where do Progressive Web Apps fit in?